 Following the stay in Vermont, the judges paid a visit to Washington DC, where they met with US government institutions such as the Environmental Appeals Board of the EPA and the Board and the Board of Land Appeals at the US Department of Interior, as well as prominent environmental NGOs such as the Natural Resources Defense Council and Earthjustice.

-ClientEarth China Programme
+ClientEarth China office

 ClientEarth started to work in China in 2015 in order to share best practices and help the Chinese government develop better solutions to environmental challenges.
-The ClientEarth China Programme supports the drafting and implementation of better environmental laws and regulations, conducts training and technical exchanges with judges and prosecutors, and conducts cross-training events for environmental law professionals.
+The ClientEarth China office supports the drafting and implementation of better environmental laws and regulations, conducts training and technical exchanges with judges and prosecutors, and conducts cross-training events for environmental law professionals.

 In 2016, ClientEarth and the China Supreme People’s Court started a series of cooperation activities to strengthen environmental rule of law in China.
 In October 2016, ClientEarth organized a delegation of judges from the Supreme People’s Court to the UK and Sweden.
 In June 2016, we held a seminar and training jointly with the SPC, attended by Zhou Qiang, President of the Supreme People’s Court and Xie Zhenhua, China’s top climate change envoy, as well as over 200 environmental judges from around the country.

-Dimitri de Boer, Head of ClientEarth’s China Programme, said: “These judges have been handpicked by the Supreme People’s Court for their excellent English skills and their potential to shape environmental law and adjudication in China.
+Dimitri de Boer, Head of ClientEarth’s China office, said: “These judges have been handpicked by the Supreme People’s Court for their excellent English skills and their potential to shape environmental law and adjudication in China.
 This fellowship will have lasting impacts as these judges will not only try environmental cases, but also help build a stronger system of environmental law enforcement.”